It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 Surveillance and eavesdropping are two different things.

-Like if you went out, you hired a private, let's startly, let's say that you had uh uh, oh, I don't know, a personal chef that you thought was stealing from you.
+Like if you went out, you hired a private, thirdly, let's say that you had, oh, I don't know, a personal chef that you thought was stealing from you.

 So you want to go hire a private detective to find out.

-You could have the detect the private detective surveil your employee or eavesdrop.
+You can have the private detective surveillance or eavesdrop.

-Now, if you want to eavesdrop, you're gonna find out how you're gonna have to bug your employees' phones, plant microphones in the employee's house and maybe in yours in rooms the employee operates.
+Now, if you want to eavesdrop, you're going to find out how you're going to have to bug your employees' phones, plant microphones in the employee's house and maybe in yours in rooms the employee operates.

 If you just want to surveil, that means the private eye just follows them around and reports to you where they go.

-And you take your pick, what kind of uh service you want from the private eye.
+And you take your pick, what kind of service you want from the private eye.

-So I say, well the the privacy, privacy is not, I don't think is a relevant thing anymore.
+So I, well, the privacy, privacy is not, I don't think, is a relevant thing anymore.

-Uh before I answer that, your your question about how do we trust the pilots, I'm I guarantee you the answer I gave you is what we're going to hear at some point.
+Before I answer that, your question about how do we trust the pilots, I guarantee you the answer I gave you is what we're going to hear at some point.

-These government authorities and the and the airlines, the businesses that hire pilots, are going to say, great question.
+These government authorities and the airlines, the businesses that hire pilots, are going to say, great question.

 That's a perfectly legitimate question for any of our customers to ask.